The best custom bicycles manufacturers, grab a bike that fits you. Some of the coolest touring bikes in the world

 It was in 1982 that Daniel started producing handmade bicycles in his father’s 1957 bicycle shop.
 The production was immediately varied, from the trip to the cyclosportive and the Cycles Cattin’s flagship bicycle, the light hiker.
 The passion and imagination of Daniel, leads him to propose many innovations, indestructible management game, fork without offset, symmetrical rear wheel and even the first mountain bike!

 Cycles Gilles Berthoud is a specialist in custom touring bicycles, cyclosportive bike, randonneurs, and racing bikes.
 Manufacture of bicycles, tandems, accessories and spare parts for bicycles, frames, handlebars, wheels, fork, spokes, saddles, pedals, bar tape, footrest, and even jackets.

-Essential and ideal custom touring bikes, including Pinion and Rolhoff options.
+Essential and ideal custom touring bikes, including Pinion and Rohloff options.

 Another very well known brand from Germany.
 They feature 4 main customizable models, two of which feature their trademark, the curved top tube.

 A particular craftsman, active at 360 degrees in designing frames for any cycling specialty.
 Collaborating with athletes – mechanical engineers and with the help of welders and skilled workers for the processing of carbon, all Italians.

 He works with any construction material, from steel to titanium, from carbon to aluminum, even mixed together, with customized pipes.

 They are able to satisfy any customer needs, personalizing and making their custom bicycle unique.

 90% of his products consist of creative prototypes that acquire value for their originality over time.